How to insure bikes, e-bikes, and e-scooters

 Related: What is personal liability insurance in home insurance?

-Not all food delivery apps in Canada are created equal when it comes to insurance.
 For example, Uber Eats clearly outlines its accident insurance coverage limits for e-bikes and e-scooters.
-This policy includes personal injury protection like rehabilitation coverage and accidental medical reimbursement.
-Meanwhile, other delivery apps like Skip the Dishes require the courier to find their own insurance that meets their provincial standards.
+Their policy includes personal injury protection like rehabilitation coverage and accidental medical reimbursement.

 “If the e-bike is used for business purposes, then it must be insured as Business Property,” says Chris Bayly, senior vice president and CFO of Square One Insurance.
 That signals to your insurer than your e-bike is considered a piece of equipment you rely on for work as someone who’s self-employed — similar to a computer, or business inventory.